realm/realm-js/README.md

 Please see the detailed instructions in our docs to use [Realm Javascript](https://realm.io/docs/javascript/latest/#getting-started).

+To use Realm JavaScript with React Native, you need to use node v8.3.0 or later.

 ## Documentation

 ### Realm React Native and Node.js

 The documentation can be found at [realm.io/docs/javascript/latest/](https://realm.io/docs/javascript/latest/).
 The API reference is located at [realm.io/docs/javascript/latest/api/](https://realm.io/docs/javascript/latest/api/).

 ## Getting Help